Lakshana (TV series)

-Lakshana is an Indian television drama in the Kannada language that premiered on Colors Kannada on 9 August 2021.
-It stars Jaganath.C, Vijayalakshmi and Sukrutha Nag in the lead roles.The show also premiers on Voot.
+Lakshana is an Indian television drama in the Kannada language which premiered on Colors Kannada from 9 August 2021.
+It stars Jaganath.C, Vijayalakshmi and Sukrutha Nag in the lead roles.

 Summary

 The story revolves around the lives of two girls Nakshatra and Shwetha who are exchanged in the hospital 23 years back by doctor Tulsi.
 Nakshatra is a dusky brown colour girl who works hard to meet the daily expenditures of the family.
 She has been not accepted as the daughter and granddaughter by her father Thukarama and his mother as she is not fair.
 He feels that Nakshatra is not his daughter as he and his wife Jaya are fair complexioned and she is in dark complexion.
 Bhupathi the owner of MPR Foods and S/O Shakuntala Devi is staying as a PG guest in Nkashatra's house for rent disclosing his real identity.
 Nakshatra who dreams of becoming TV anchor is pushed back as her skin tone will not match the requirements of an anchor.
 Finally she does manage to land a job as RJ where she is only the voice, while Shwetha, is the face of the show.
 Trouble begins when Bhupathi falls in love with her voice, while believing that it's Shwetha's.The way how Nakshatra and Shwetha meet their real parents and how Bhupathi falls in love with Nkshatra form the rest of the story.